armaan-abraham/armaan-abraham.github.io/_posts/work/2024-09-30-multimodal-RLAIF.md

 vulnerabilities for task misspecification.
 This problem becomes more severe when the tasks are more complex and abstract.
 However, by using the raw, pretrained, LLM as the judge for an agent, we can leverage these human value representations directly.
-I hope that this is on the path to being able to ask an AI to "please do what we want" (see [coherent extrapolated volition](https://intelligence.org/files/CEV.pdf)) and to just have that work.
+As a sidenote, as an alignment person I hope to one day just be able to ask the AI to "please do what we want" (see [coherent extrapolated volition](https://intelligence.org/files/CEV.pdf)) and to just have that work.

  This is a work in progress.
 So far, I have gotten the approach working for the simple pendulum control problem (but with the only reward signal coming from the LLM).
-I hope to demonstrate this approach's advantage by training an agent on some objective that is abstract or relies on implicit human understanding, for which traditional RL is ill-suited.
+I hope to demonstrate the advantage of this approach by training an agent on some objective that is abstract or relies on implicit human understanding, for which traditional RL is ill-suited.